rancherlabs/updatecli-automation/README.md

-### Note: This repo and automation is now archived and kept for historical purpose.
-Teams in Rancher are using Updatecli on a per-repo setup, instead of on a central repo.
+### Note: This repo and automation is now archived and kept for historical purposes only.
+Teams in Rancher are using Updatecli on a per-repo setup, instead of on a central repo - which is the recommended approach going forwards.

 # Updatecli automation